< Back

 Monitoring: Amazon Athena

 Amazon Athena is an interactive query service provided by Amazon Web Services (AWS) that enables users to analyze data stored in Amazon S3 using standard SQL queries.
-With Athena, users can easily query and analyze data without the need to set up and manage complex ETL processes, data warehouses, or other data processing infrastructure.
+With Athena, users can easily query and analyze data without setting up and managing complex ETL processes, data warehouses, or other data processing infrastructure.
 Athena is serverless, meaning that AWS takes care of the underlying infrastructure, and users only pay for the queries they run.

 Why should you monitor Amazon Athena?